bqoul/qoubot/Readme.md

 * &command - add\remove custom commands [usage example]:
   - &command add &examle this command is example - will add &example command which will say 'this command is example' on call
   - &command remove &example - will remove &example command
+* &counter - add\remove custom counter [usage example]:
+  - &counter add &examle this command was called & times - will add &example countes which will say 'this command was called (amount of times it was called) times' on call
+  - &counter remove &example - will remove &example counter